Stories from the War - Memories and Memorabilia

 My youngest boy goes in the Air Force today.
 He is only 18."

-GORDON BENNETT wrote about his war experience
+GORDON BENNETT logged about his war experience

 George & Ray Osborne and Gerald Provost